-The mission of the Physical Therapy Doctoral Program is to inspire hope among those we serve and contribute to health and well-being by promoting the best physical therapy management to every patient through integrated education, research and clinical practice.
+The mission of the Mayo Program in Physical Therapy is to inspire hope and contribute to health and well-being of society by educating aspiring physical therapists who provide the best care to every patient/client through integrated education, research and clinical practice.

 The Physical Therapy Doctoral Program at the Mayo Clinic School of Health Sciences is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.

 The Physical Therapy Doctoral Program at Mayo Clinic has been accredited since 1939.